-ynda Benglis, Tina Girouard, Richard Landry, Robert Rauschenberg and Keith Sonnier were all born and/or raised in Louisiana, and this show, or-ganized by William Fagaly at the New Orleans Museum of Art, was a festive homecoming as well as an esthetic event.
+Lynda Benglis, Tina Girouard, Richard Landry, Robert Rauschenberg and Keith Sonnier were all born and/or raised in Louisiana, and this show, or-ganized by William Fagaly at the New Orleans Museum of Art, was a festive homecoming as well as an esthetic event.
 New Orleans art critic Luba Glade saw it New Orleans art critic Luba Glade saw it as a "loud 'Yes' to the ever-present question of whether creative people from the land of magnolias, red beans and gumbo can make it to center stage in the great big art world out there," while Vogue burbled that the "Cajun Crowd" or the "Bayou Bunch" were the life of the art-world party.
-Indeed, at the opening there were flambeau carriers twirling torches in the night and a good old-fashioned dancing party with a Cajun band afterwards.
-The artists' families and imported friends added to the spirit of triumphant return (to which I was particu-larly susceptible, I guess, since I too lived part of my childhood in Louisiana).
-In addition to the large room each artwith her former art teacher at Newcomb College, Ida Kohlmeyer (one of New Oreleans' better known abstract painters), in an "environmental sculpture" which practically stole the show.
-They filled the museum's high-ceilinged entrance room and stairway with giant papier-maché heads from Mardi Gras floats, some of them grotesque caricatures of famous figures whose raw necks they trimmed with bright tissue-paper ties and collars.
+Indeed, at the open-ing there were flambeau carriers twirling torches in the night and a good old-fash-ioned dancing party with a Cajun band afterwards.
+The artists' families and im-ported friends added to the spirit of triported friends added to the spirit of triumphant return (to which I was particu-larly susceptible, I guess, since I too lived part of my childhood in Louisiana).
+In addition to the large room each artwith bright tissue-paper ties and collars.
+A few days before the opening, Girouard and three others performed her opulent, relaxed, colorful piece called Pinwheel, which was preserved in the exhibition as a color videotape and a cloth canopy sculpture.
+A circular ground ritually created from "Solomon's Lot" (eight Louisiana," it has something to lengths of patterned silk left in her mother-in-law's attic by a salesman relative) do with life style, plus a certain flamboyance with the use of the categories of male and female; the multi-media, of performance, of color, of light and fabric. ist had for his or her art, everybody ex-going on as well.
+Benglis collaborated with her former art teacher at Newcomb College, Ida Kohlmever (one of New Or-concern with role-plaving, transformer. with her former art teacher at Newcomb College, Ida Kohlmeyer (one of New Or-leans' better known abstract painters), in n "environmental sculpture" which museum's high-ceilinged entrance room and stairway with giant papier-maché heads from Mardi Gras floats, some of them grotesque caricatures of famous figures whose raw necks they trimmed with bright tissue-paper ties and collars.
+A fow days before the comening Girouard video program with work by all the art-ists also ran each day.
+After all this, the art objects, clearly na and Gerard Murrell d by Gi magentaplains.com was just plain beautiful; its reversals direct stenci prints (she recently exhibit-and contrasts of light/dark, transparent/ ed them at Holly Solomon), as well as opaque, up/down, soft/hard (all the Pinwheel canopy sculpture that was achieved with just glass, black paint and neon bands) proved that he remains on the remains of the very few artists working with light who can come up with results that are aentoionally and esthetically satisfying rather than merely spectacular.
+Raus-onear the floor so the whole wall was free of prove in.
+The copper chenberg showed several pieces from the sensuous and luxurious Hoarfrost series, and two large combines-one, Opal Reunion, made especially for the show.
+It included reflective surfaces, a

 Author: Lucy R. Lippard is an art critic and former Louisianian.
 Her most recent book is a monograph on Eva Hesse (N.Y.U.
 Press).
+If there's a common sensibility among the artists in "Five from